texastribune/tx_salaries/README.rst

 that csvkit's `in2csv`_ understands.

+Start the salaries.texastribune.org server
+""""""""""""""""""""""""""""""""""""""""""

+In the terminal, go to [salaries.texastribune.org](https://github.com/texastribune/salaries.texastribune.org) repo.
+While the transformers live in tx_salaries, all of the data management happens in the salaries.texastribune repo, and that's where you'll run all of the commands in these instructions:

+1. `workon salaries-dev`
+2. `boot2docker down`
+3. `boot2docker up`
+4. `source .env`
+5. `make docker/db` or `make docker/refresh-db`
+6. `python salaries/manage.py runserver`

+Check localhost:8000, should be up and running.

 Writing a New Transformer
 """""""""""""""""""""""""
 This section walks you through creating a new importer.
 We're going to use